zkemail/zk-email-verify/README.md

 This leaks the number of characters in the username of someone who sent you an email, iff the first field in the email serialization format is from (effectively irrelevant)
 ## Stats
-Just RSA + SHA (without masking or regex proofs) for arbitrary message length <= 512 bytes is 402802 constraints, and the zkey took 42 minutes to generate.
+Just RSA + SHA (without masking or regex proofs) for arbitrary message length <= 512 bytes is 402802 constraints, and the zkey took 42 minutes to generate on an intel mac.
-RSA + SHA + Regex + Masking with up to 1024 byte message lengths is 1392219 constraints, and the chunked zkey took 9 + 15 + 15 + 2 minutes to generate.
+RSA + SHA + Regex + Masking with up to 1024 byte message lengths is 1392219 constraints, and the chunked zkey took 9 + 15 + 15 + 2 minutes to generate on a machine with 32 cores.